romin-ebrahimi/optimal-trades/README.md

 $Y$, representing these three states, can be generated from fixed duration returns, which have no guarantee of optimality, or directly optimizing the labels as part of the modeling process.
-Optimizing the model and target labels while conditioning on the inputs can be done using an algorithm that accounts for trade frictions and "risk".
-Where trade frictions account for both expected transaction costs and slippage.
+Optimizing the model and target labels while conditioning on the inputs can be done using a variant of Kadane's algorithm that accounts for trade frictions and "risk".
+Trade frictions should account for both expected transaction costs and slippage.

 Given some risk constraint $r_k$ and the expected trade frictions, the algorithm maximizes returns.
 In this context, "risk" can be a measure of dispersion or